Skip to Content

 October Weather In Edinburgh

-The weather in Scotland doesn’t fluctuate too much throughout the year.
-When you visit Edinburgh in October you aren’t missing out on beautiful sunny weather.
-Don’t think it won’t be colder though!
+So when you visit Edinburgh in October, you aren’t missing out on beautiful sunny weather as you would in other destinations.
+But don’t think it won’t be colder though!

-The average high in the summer is only 19°C (66°F) and in October it’s 13°C (55°F).
-The average low though is about 6°C (43°F), so you’ll definitely want to pack some warmer clothes.
+The average high in the summer is only 19°C (66°F) and in October, the high is 13°C (55°F).
+The average low in October is about 6°C (43°F), so you’ll definitely want to pack some warmer clothes.

 What To Pack For Edinburgh In The Fall

-It’s all about layers for a trip to Edinburgh in the fall!
-You want to be able to bundle up if you need to and remove layers if it starts warming up.
+You want to be able to bundle up if you need to, and remove layers if it starts warming up.

 You’re going to want a nice warm jacket that blocks the wind and is also waterproof.
-I didn’t have one that checked both those boxes, so I brought two: my lined jean jacket with a packable waterproof windbreaker on top.
+I didn’t have one that checked both those boxes, so I brought my lined jean jacket with a packable waterproof windbreaker on top.

 I will admit, I could have brought a bigger (and definitely longer) jacket.
 I regretted not packing my long puffer jacket.
-In Scotland, you’re outside for the most of the day usually so the warmer you dress the happier you’ll be!

 I recommend wearing your jacket on the plane so it doesn’t take up room in your suitcase.
-P.S.
-See more of my pro packing tips!

 digital-packing-list-square